hashicorp/terraform/internal/ipaddr/README.md

 in [`LICENSE`](LICENSE) and [`PATENTS`](PATENTS), which are also copied from the Go project.

-Terraform has its own fork of these functions because Go 1.17 included a breaking change to reject IPv4 address octets written with leading zeros.
+mnptu has its own fork of these functions because Go 1.17 included a breaking change to reject IPv4 address octets written with leading zeros.

 The Go project rationale for that change was that Go historically interpreted